Chris7462/FunctionalClustering/README.md

-# Functional Clustering of Osteoarthritis Progression
+# Modeling and predicting Osteoarthritis Progression

-These tools are adapted from the following publication:
+The functional data clustering tools are based on the following publications:

 James GM, Sugar CA. Clustering for Sparsely Sampled Functional Data.
 J Am Stat Assoc.
 2003;98(462):397-408.